Mulatto Haitians: Nomenclature and use

-Additionally, while the divide between mulattoes and black Haitians has been widely observed and discussed in academic sources, its formal invocation in Haitian politics has been at times frowned-upon, obfuscated, or outright denied.
-President Jean-Louis Pierrot, a black general himself perceived as a figurehead of the mulatto elite, introduced a "race relations act" in 1845 which criminalized "idle talk about color likely to spread dissension among Haitians and provoke one against another".
-Mulatto politicians in the mid-19th century justified their control of the state by claiming that the divide was one of competence, not race: Edmond Paul, an ideologue of the largely mulatto Liberal Party, made its slogan "power for those most capable" (as opposed to the National Party's slogan of "the greatest good for the greatest number").
+While the divide between Mulattoes and Black Haitians has been widely discussed in academic sources, the subject is often considered taboo in Haitian politics.
+In 1845, President Jean-Louis Pierrot, a Black general perceived as a figurehead of the Mulatto elite, introduced a "Race Relations Act" that criminalized "idle talk about color likely to spread dissension among Haitians and provoke one against another".
+In the late-19th century, when a racially polarized two-party system emerged, Mulatto politicians justified their control of the state by claiming the divide was one of competence, not race: Edmond Paul, an ideologue of the largely Mulatto Liberal Party, made its slogan "power for those most capable" (as opposed to the Black-interest National Party's slogan of "the greatest good for the greatest number").
+Denial of the "color line" is, however, a minority viewpoint among scholars of race in Haiti.
+For instance, Jacqueline Lamartiniere called the concept of a firm color line "metaphysical sophistry".

+As Mulatto predominance in Haitian society could easily be attacked as analogous to the pre-revolutionary white supremacy practiced on Saint-Domingue by Black Haitians, Mulatto elites were extremely cautious with regards to the invocation of any formalized racial hierarchy, and often professed a paternalistic "respect" for the culture of the majority (with the notable exception of Vodou, which was long frowned-upon).
+Ultimately, while the "color question" has long undergirded politics and governance in Haiti, the divide between Haitian Mulattoes and Blacks is not directly analogous to race relations in places with a sharper "color line", such as the United States or South Africa.